LookHere/RailRoad/README.md

 - Stop - position "90" (1.5ms pulse)
 - Counter Clockwise - position "180" (2ms pulse)

-Set to frequency of 50 herts
-Milisecond is 1,000th of a second
+We set this program to a frequency of 50 hertz Milisecond is 1,000th of a second